Hopac/Hopac/Docs/Inverting.md

 the elements pulled from the source stream.

 What does `groupBy` really do?
-It basically categorizes or filters elements from the source sequence into the groups.
+It basically categorizes or filters elements from the source stream into the groups.
 However, we can't return new streams as simple recursive loops filtering elements from the source stream, because that would be inefficient.
 We need to make it so that each element is categorized only once.
 Fortunately we already saw in the previous section how to create a stream using write once variables.
 We create a new stream tail variable for each stream that `groupBy` returns and put those tails into a dictionary.
 The code that categorizes elements from the source stream then pushes elements to those streams updating the dictionary.

 The first instinct on where and how to do such categorizing might be to spawn a concurrent job to pull the source stream and then push to the target streams.